 There are certain procedures that need to be undertaken before the company is struck off:

 Once all of the above has been completed, it is time to apply to Companies House to strike off the company.
-This is carried out using form DS01, with a £10 fee to pay.
+This is carried out using form DS01, which should be submitted along with the £10 application fee.
 If your application is accepted, a notice will be placed in your local Gazette, followed by another notice placed three months later to announce that the company has been dissolved.

 This method of liquidating a company is often used when a sole director retires, or if there is nobody else willing to run the business.
-Alternatively, it may simply be the best route if the company serves no further purpose.
+Alternatively, it may simply be the best route if the company serves no further purpose and shareholders are keen to extract the profits.

 The first step in this procedure is to establish that the company is indeed solvent.
 A Declaration of Solvency will need to be signed to this effect.
 Once a winding up resolution has been passed, a liquidator will be appointed to administer the process.